ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val factorial : int -> int = <fun>
 ```

-We may write it using pattern matching instead:
+We can write it using pattern matching instead:

 ```ocaml
 # let rec factorial n =